 Welfare Regime

-A social welfare program for UAE citizens with income less than 25,000 UAE dirhams monthly (approximately $6,780) was restructured in July 2022 with increased allowances and an expansion of the program to cover education and housing costs.
+A social welfare program for UAE citizens with income less than AED 25,000 monthly (approximately $6,780) was restructured in July 2022 with increased allowances and an expansion of the program to cover education and housing costs.
 At the start of 2023, mandatory national unemployment insurance was introduced to encourage UAE citizens to enter the private sector.
 Health insurance is also mandatory, primarily based on a private system.
-In total, the social welfare budget was doubled from $3.8 billion to $7.6 billion.
+In addition, the UAE offers a debt forgiveness program, where underprivileged families can apply to have their outstanding personal loans settled.

 Non-nationals are not covered by the social security benefits extended to UAE nationals.
-During the COVID-19 pandemic, many expatriates left the country because they could no longer support themselves.
-The government responded by passing reforms of personal status laws, offering more flexible visa arrangements, and making changes to the labor law, including the provision of unemployment insurance.
+This particularly affects the millions of low-income blue-collar workers.
+However, the government has passed reforms to the labor law, including the provision of unemployment insurance, a wage protection system and the ability to move between employers, and has also amended personal status laws, now offering more flexible visa arrangements.
 A non-Muslim family law, which covers marriage, divorce and inheritance, came into effect at the end of January 2023.

 Social safety nets

-Discrepancies persist concerning foreign blue-collar workers, as many live and work under the conditions of the kafala system and are heavily dependent on their employers or sponsors.
-Progress has been made in terms of unpaid or delayed wages with the introduction of a Wage Protection System but abuses also persist.
+Significant discrepancies persist regarding foreign blue-collar workers, as many live and work under the kafala system and are, therefore, heavily dependent on their employers or sponsors.
+The abusive treatment of foreign workers persists, although the number of reported cases has decreased in recent years.
+Progress has been made on unpaid or delayed wages with the introduction of the Wage Protection System, although abuses remain, enabling ongoing exploitation.
+Families of blue-collar workers also face issues accessing social protection and health care.

 Equal opportunity